June Haver

-June Haver (born Beverly June Stovenour; June 10, 1926 – July 4, 2005) was an American film actress, singer, and dancer.
-Once groomed by 20th Century Fox to be "the next Betty Grable", Haver appeared in a string of musicals, but she never achieved Grable's popularity.
-Haver's second husband was the actor Fred MacMurray, whom she married after she retired from show business.
+June Haver (born Beverly June Stovenour; June 10, 1926 – July 4, 2005) was an American film actress, singer and dancer.
+Once groomed by 20th Century Fox to be "the next Betty Grable," Haver appeared in a string of musicals, but she never achieved Grable's popularity.
+Haver's second husband was the actor Fred MacMurray, whom she married after she retired from showbusiness.

 Early life

-Born Beverly June Stovenour, June Haver was born in Rock Island, Illinois, and later took the surname of her stepfather, Bert Haver.
-Because her mother Maria Haver (née Carter) was an actress and her father Fred Christian Stovenour was a musician, Haver often considered which of the two careers she wanted to follow.
+Beverly June Stovenour was born in Rock Island, Illinois, and later took the surname of her stepfather, Bert Haver.
+Her mother Maria Haver (née Carter) was an actress and her father Fred Christian Stovenour was a musician.
 After the family moved to Ohio, seven-year-old Haver entered and won a contest of the Cincinnati Conservatory of Music.
-At age eight, she won a film test by imitating famous actresses including Greta Garbo, Katharine Hepburn, and Helen Hayes, but her mother prohibited her from becoming a child actress because she felt that June was too young to work in the film industry.
+At age eight, she won a film test by imitating famous actresses including Greta Garbo, Katharine Hepburn and Helen Hayes, but her mother prohibited her from becoming a child actress because she felt that Haver was too young to work in the film industry.

-When Haver was 10, the family moved back to Rock Island, where she began performing for Rudy Vallée and became a well-known child star on the radio.
-She worked regularly as a band singer by the time she was in her teens, performing with the Ted Fio Rito Orchestra for $75 a week.
+When Haver was 10, the family returned to Rock Island, where she began performing for Rudy Vallée and became a well-known child star on the radio.
+She worked regularly as a band singer by the time that she was in her teens, performing with the Ted Fio Rito Orchestra for $75 a week.
 She also worked with bandleaders Dick Jurgens and Freddy Martin.